nginxinc/nginx-gateway-fabric/docs/proposals/control-data-plane-split/README.md

 ### Encryption

 The agent and control plane communication channel will be encrypted.
 We will store the server certificate, key pair, and CA certificate in Kubernetes Secrets.
-The server Secret will live in the `nginx-gateway` namespace, and the agent Secret will live in the same namespace where the agent is deployed.
+The server Secret will live in the control plane namespace, and the agent Secret will live in the same namespace where the agent is deployed.
 The Secrets need to exist before the control plane and data planes are deployed.

 - `nginx-gateway-cert`: This Secret will contain the TLS certificate and private key that the control plane will use to serve gRPC traffic.